How many slices of wedding cake have you eaten?

 I left my full time job as a management consultant in 2010 and have been a full time photographer and videographer ever since.

-Most likely.
-Tell me a bit about your wedding, and I’d be more than happy to share some full galleries so that you can get a comprehensive look!
+Absolutely!
+Tell me a bit about your wedding and I’d be more than happy to share some full galleries with you.

 I plan for “worst-case” scenarios with my team.
 Everything from… what if my pants rip, to what if my favorite lens gets stolen, to what if one camera suddenly malfunctions.
 I like to be prepared.
 It calms me.